gangaprasadmohite/cypress-challenge/README.md

 Install all the dependecies with `npm install`.

-Open cypress test runner using `npx cypress open`
+Open cypress test runner using `npx cypress open`.

 Run the test.